Xaaf/SimpleLMS/README.md

 You can also choose to manually install the plugin - maybe you want to have the latest, cutting-edge features.
 Installing the plugin this way is also really simple.
 You can opt for two ways of downloading it.

+#### Requirements
+To get the plugin ready manually, you need to have [Composer](https://getcomposer.org/) installed on your machine.

+#### Steps
 - Downloading the source
     - Click the green `Code` button in the top-right.
     - Press `Download ZIP`.
 - Downloading a development release
     - Click on the latest release in the right sidebar.
     - Press `SimpleLMS-vX.X.X-development.zip`
+- Unzip it
+- Open up a terminal, navigate to the freshly unzipped source
+- Run the command `composer install`

 Now that you have the plugin downloaded, all that's left is to upload it to WordPress.
-Simply go to the `Plugins` tab, click `Add New`, click `Upload Plugin` and select your freshly downloaded plugin.
+Simply go to the `Plugins` tab, click `Add New`, click `Upload Plugin` and select your freshly downloaded plugin (you can upload the entire source folder).
 Hit `Install Now`.
 After clicking the `Activate` button, you're ready!
 [Check our wiki for the next steps]()!

 # 🗺️ Roadmap
 *Once the plugin is in a stable, minimal state, I'll work on getting together a roadmap of features to come!*